-Fee-only financial advisor Redwood Wealth Management, LLC (RWM) has more than $634 million in client assets under management (AUM).
-The company employs eight financial advisors, and its services are centered around financial planning, retirement planning, tax management and, most importantly, investment management.
+Fee-only financial advisor Redwood Wealth Management, LLC (RWM) has nearly $632 million in client assets under management (AUM).
+The company employs seven financial advisors, and its services are centered around financial planning, retirement planning, tax management and, most importantly, investment management.

 Redwood Wealth Management Background

 Prior to 2009, Redwood Wealth Management did business under the name Niagara Financial Advisors.
 Therefore, Redwood can trace its roots back to 2001 when Niagara was founded.
 The firm is principally owned by four partners: CIO Lane Steinberger and lead wealth managers Raj Chokshi, Shawn Meade and Rachael Neil.
 Chokshi, Steinberger and Meade hold their shares through these separate companies: